LENS-MIND/SVM/README.md

 -The repository includes 3 python files where all the functions used in this study are presented:

-	SVM_Preprocessing: contains the functions involved in the spectrum images processing to get the spectral dataset.
+	SVM_Preprocessing: contains  functions involved in the spectrum images processing to get the spectral dataset.
-	SVM_Test: contains all the functions involving the testing the performance of the SVM algorithm to classifying EEL spectra.
+	SVM_Test: contains functions involving the testing the performance of the SVM algorithm to classifying EEL spectra.
-	SVM_Train: contains all the functions involved in the training and optimization of the SVM estimator.
+	SVM_Train: contains functions involved in the training and optimization of the SVM estimator.

--A jupyter notebook is also included with an example of use of all the functions include in the python files.
+-A jupyter notebook is also included with an example of use of all these functions included in the python files.

 ## Usage information: